The Best Foreign Currency Accounts in Australia in 2024

 Foreign currency accounts or multi currency accounts from your bank have a lot in common with your everyday transactional banking account.
 You can use them to receive money or pay money.

 Most accounts also accrue dismal interest, just like most everyday banking accounts.
-The biggest difference is that the account might hold other currencies, such as US dollars.
+The biggest difference is that the account might hold other currencies, such as US Dollar, Euro or British Pound.

 Unfortunately, foreign currency accounts can be subject to multiple international fees – a reality you should consider before you decide to open an account with your bank.